 AvH Contact: John-Eric Bertrand

 The states of Andhra Pradesh and Telangana are currently engaged in major infrastructure projects such as seaports, airports and industrial corridors.
-Since no extra capacity is expected to be brought into operation in southern India until 2018, the utilization level for the region are expected to increase significantly from 55% today to more than 65% in 2018.
+Further public spending on infrastructure and a long-expected recovery of rural demand are also expected to stimulate the demand for cement.
+Since no extra capacity is expected to be brought into operation in southern India until 2018, the utilization level in the region is expected to increase significantly.